amsyarzero/neutralinojs-svelte/docs/how-to-create-template.md

 ![The initial app provided by `neu run`.](neu-run.png)

-## WARNING: DO NOT PRESS THE MINIMISE OR MAXIMISE BUTTON FOR NOW.
+## DO NOT PRESS THE MINIMISE OR MAXIMISE BUTTON YET

-Neutralinojs has a bug in which **the application will suddenly disappear upon pressing either minimise or maximise**, forcing you to **redoing everything from beginning** (yes i'm not kidding).
+Neutralinojs has a bug in which **the application will suddenly disappear upon pressing either minimise or maximise**, forcing you to **redo everything from beginning** (yes i'm not kidding).

-The way to fix it is to attach window events, which will be discussed in the part afterwards.
+The way to fix it is to **attach window events**, which will be discussed in the part afterwards.

-## Adding the neutralinojs API
+## Adding the Neutralinojs API

+> Note: This section differs from [Neutralinojs' docs](https://neutralino.js.org/docs/getting-started/using-frontend-libraries/#initializing-native-api-with-neutralinojslib), where it asks to inject a code snippet inside `./public/index.html`.
+That is valid, this way is also valid.
+Up to you 😁

+### Steps

 1. Inside `./svelte-app/`, install `@neutralinojs/lib` from npm.